hiephamk/dakive-feedback/README.md

     - python manage.py runserver
 3. Frontend setup:
     - Navigate to the frontend directory (if separate)
-    - npm create vite@latest (https://vite.dev/guide/)
+    - Install Vite: npm create vite@latest (https://vite.dev/guide/)
     - Install dependencies
     - npm install
     - npm run dev
 ### Running the Application:
-    - Users can submit feedback about room temperature, lighting, air quality, and other conditions through the frontend interface.
+    - Users can submit feedback on room temperature, lighting, air quality, and other conditions through a link or by scanning a QR-code.
     - Building managers can:
         + Login or Register
         + Create and manage their own organizations, buildings, and rooms